itod/threadutils/README.md

 ##Pool

 A pool maintains a limited collection of resource items that clients can check out and later check back in.
-Pools rely on a private semaphore for their counting, but provide a higher-level API for vending a limited number of resource objects across threads in a thread-safe manner.
+Pools rely on a private semaphore for their counting, but provide a higher-level API for vending a limited number of resource objects across multiple threads in a thread-safe manner.

 This pool implementation ensures one additional integrity constraint: only objects checked out a from a given pool may be checked back into that same pool.